 WW2 was raging by now, and young men either joined the army voluntarily or were drafted one by one.
 Paula’s husband, Duke, joined the Canadian RAF in late February 1942.

-Paula was active in Hollywood, doing radio shows and broadcasting Broadway and Hollywood chatter, to take her midn of her husband’s status.
-She also occasionally went out casually with friend on a furlough, namely Jackie Cooper.
+Paula was active in Hollywood, doing radio shows and broadcasting Broadway and Hollywood chatter, partially to have something to do while her husband was away at war.
+She also occasionally went out casually with an old friend currently on a furlough, namely Jackie Cooper.
 A mean columnist criticized her for taking Jackie out when her husband was throwing bombs over Berlin.
-Instead of trying to understand that she in all probability tired to keep her mind off her husband’s status and in the process help a friend in need and give him some good time.
+Instead of trying to understand that she in all probability tired to keep her mind of her husband’s status and in the process help a friend in need and give him some good time.

 And there were reasons to be worried over Duke’s fate.
 He went missing in action in September 1942, and caused much heartache for his family, but was saved and continued to serve in Europe.
 Sadly,he was lucky once, and never again.
 He died in Europe, from unknown causes, on May 13, 1943, at the age of 33.

 Paula was clearly in mourning and deeply distressed for a time, but as time went by, managed to resume her life.
 In late 1944, she met Michael Sloane, a publicity agent, and the two hit it off right away.
 They married in 1946.
 By this time, Paula was finished with movies and worked in other mediums extensively.
 Michael was a wonderfully supportive husband who loved to see his wife flourish and gave her much support.

 Their daughter Paula Stone Sloane was born on May 15, 1948.
 The Sloane family maintained a happy and stable home life for the decades to come.
 There were no news of marital tiffs, and Paula was as devoted a mother as she was a successful businesswoman.

 Paula Beach Sloane died on December 23, 1997 in Sherman Oaks, California.